Title

 Employees

-All University employees hired after November 6, 1986, are required to complete a Form I-9, Employment Eligibility Verification upon hire and rehire.
-Each employee is responsible for completing Section 1 and presenting original and valid combination of identification and work authorization document(s) for Section 2 of the Form I-9.
+All University employees hired after November 6, 1986, are required to complete a Form I-9, Employment Eligibility Verification upon hire and rehire following a break in service of at least one calendar day.
+The employee is responsible for completing Section 1 and presenting a valid combination of original identification and work authorization document(s) for Section 2 of the Form I-9.
+The employee is responsible for maintaining proof of legal employment eligibility in the United States throughout their employment with the University.

 I-9 Preparers